-Because these custom assessments are administered online, teachers and administrators get immediate feedback on skill gaps.
-These insights not only allow better conversations among educators, they also promote collaboration and identify areas where support or instructional adjustments are needed.
+Because the common assessments are administered online, teachers and administrators get immediate feedback on skill gaps.
+The instant insights allow better conversations among educators, promote collaboration, and help identify areas where support or instructional adjustments are needed.
 This, in turn, sets the stage for targeted remediation for those students most in need of assistance.

 “Without the common assessments we wouldn’t know where our students are standing throughout the school year and what we need to do to get them to where they need to be,” says McPherson, “The common assessments just open our eyes much earlier than if we waited until the ACT Aspire at the end of the year.”

 Teachers share goals, strengths, and areas for improvement with students as well.
 This transparency gives students ownership of their learning and motivates them to do their best.
-If students demonstrate standards proficiency on their assessments, designated remediation time becomes free time where they can choose to do art or read.
+If a given student demonstrates standards proficiency on their assessments, designated remediation time becomes free time where they can choose to do art or read.
 Otherwise, students spend the remediation period working on understanding and mastering the standards.

 Maintaining Focus Across the District